Rudxain/xorsum/README.md

 ```

 ## Finding corrupted bytes
-If you have 2 copies of a file and 1 is corrupted, you can attempt to ["triangulate"](https://en.wikipedia.org/wiki/Triangulation) the index of a corrupted byte without the need to manually search the entire file.
+If you have 2 copies of a file and 1 is corrupted, you can attempt to ["triangulate"](https://en.wikipedia.org/wiki/Triangulation) the index of a corrupted byte, without manually searching the entire file.
 This is useful when dealing with big raw-binary files
 ```sh
 xorsum a b
 #"6c741b7863326b2c a"